kshedden/case_studies/methods/power.md

 including ethical constraints, costs, and logistical matters.
 A key consideration in any research study is *statistical power*.
-Statistical power is often considered in the setting of a falsifiable null hypothesis.
+Statistical power is often considered when research is conducted in the setting of a falsifiable null hypothesis.
 Nearly always, the null hypothesis is a "straw man" that we want to refute.
 In reality, we do not know whether the null hypothesis is false or true.
 We wish to conduct our study